jsolacix/cloudcix-python/README.md

-# Python SDK for CloudCIX API #
+# Python Bindings for CloudCIX API #

-An Python SDK implementation to make the work with CloudCIX API fun.
+Python bindings and utils to make the work with CloudCIX API fun.

 API Docs: http://docs.cloudcix.com